-Rookie Book.

-You will be issued a Rookie Book, which must be completed as a condition to satisfactorily completing probation.

-Monthly Meetings.

-You are required to attend a percentage of the monthly volunteer meetings, as established by the Fire Chief or a Designee.
-Special announcements will be made at these meetings.

 Performance Evaluations.

-Firefighting is one of the most dangerous profession in the United States; as such, a high level of training and participation is necessary for you to function in a safe manner.
+Firefighting is one of the most dangerous professions in the United States; as such, a high level of training and participation is necessary for you to function in a safe manner.
 NFPD is responsible for not only the safety of its volunteers, but also the safety of its citizens.
 To be able to deliver an acceptable level of service to its citizens, NFPD must ensure that you are well trained and able to function within NFPD operations.
 To help ensure your proper training and adequate participation, you will be reviewed quarterly during a calendar year.

 Assignment.

-Initially you will be assigned to a specific shift or platoon for the purposes of supervision and review.
+Initially you will be assigned to a specific shift for the purposes of supervision and review.

 Tuition Assistance.

 NFPD considers tuition assistance to be a privilege accorded to active volunteers of NFPD.
 In order to maintain fairness in the distribution of funds, volunteers wishing to receive reimbursement for tuition and expenses related to training are expected to earn the funds through continued service to NFPD after the completion of the training.
-Reimbursement of training tuition and expenses must be handled in accordance with the SOGs and NFPD's accountable plan policy set forth in Section 6(A) of this Handbook.
+Reimbursement of training tuition and expenses must be handled in accordance with the SOPs and NFPD's accountable plan policy set forth in Section 6(A) of this Handbook.

 Training.

-In addition to the training requirements set forth in the SOGs, you are required to satisfy a minimum of 36 NFPD training hours per year.
+In addition to the training requirements set forth in the SOPs, you are required to satisfy a minimum of 64 NFPD training hours per year.
 If you are participating in NFPD's volunteer firefighter pension fund, these hours must meet the requirements for pension credit.
 Your training hours will be evaluated periodically.

 Corrective Actions and Disciplinary Actions.